cabal-club/cable/wire.md

 1. Sends a "no more data" response back to the peer.
 2. Receives a Cancel Request.
 3. The connection to the peer is lost.

+#### 5.2.2 Time To Live
+A TTL (Time To Live) mechanism exists to allow hosts with limited connectivity to peers (e.g. behind a strong NAT or a restricted mobile connection) to use the peers they can reach as relays to find and retrieve data they are interested in more easily.

+This is encoded into messages by the `ttl` field, set in the header, to express an upper bound on how many times a request is forwarded to other peers.
+A host wishing a request not be forwarded beyond its immediate recipient would set `ttl = 0`.

+When receiving a request from a peer, the following rules hold:

+1. An incoming request with `ttl = 0` MUST NOT be forwarded.

+2. To prevent request loops in the network, if an incoming request has a `req_id` equal to an unconcluded request the host already knows of, the host MUST discard said incoming request.

+3. An incoming request with a `ttl > 0` MAY be forwarded along to any subset of peers the host is connected to, at the discretion of the sending host.
+This could be based on the host's available resources, bandwidth, et cetera.

+4. A peer forwarding a request MUST decrement the `ttl` by one before sending it, to ensure the number of network hops does not exceed what the original requester specified.

 #### 5.2.3 Limits
 Some requests have a `limit` field specifying an upper bound on how many hashes